paraxialio/documentation/docs/elixir/started.md

 Why this redundancy?
 Sometimes the dependencies specified in `mix.lock` do not match what is actually deployed in production.
 In a scenario where there is a major vulnerability in a core library such as plug, cowboy, or phoenix, it is a good idea to use App Audit.

+Consider [CVE-2025-32433](https://paraxial.io/blog/erlang-ssh), an Unauthenticated Remote Code Execution in Erlang/OTP SSH.
+When CVE-2025-32433 was announced Paraxial.io customers were able to use [App Audit](https://paraxial.io/blog/erlang-ssh) to determine if the Erlang SSH library was running in their application, and [Network Scans](https://paraxial.io/blog/erlang-ssh) to determine if the service was exposed via an open port to the public internet.

 To get App Audit data for your current site, start your application with a valid Paraxial API key:

 ```